yujuem/12740project.github.io/README.md

 ### 2.1.1 Physical Principle

-Sensors are devices that can convert non-electrical signals to electrical signals either directly or via a number of steps.
+Sensors are devices that can convert non-electrical signals to electrical signals either directly or via a number of steps (Fraden 2010).
 The project can be devised using various sensors.
 The physical principles of the three kinds of sensors that can be used have been described below:

-- Thermoelectric- Thermoelectric sensors work on the principle of direct conversion of temperature differences to analog electrical voltage and vice versa in the thermocouple. example: Temperature Sensors
+- Thermoelectric- Thermoelectric sensors work on the principle of direct conversion of temperature differences to analog electrical voltage and vice versa in the thermocouple. example: Temperature Sensors (Stuijk 2019).

-- Piezoelectric- This effect is based on the measurement of changes in pressure, acceleration, strain or force due to vibration by converting them into electrical signals. example: Accelerometers
+- Piezoelectric- This effect is based on the measurement of changes in pressure, acceleration , strain or force due to vibration by converting them into electrical signals. example: Accelerometers (Zheng et al 2019).
 - Photosensitive- Light sensors sometimes use a component called a photodiode to measure illuminance.
 When beams of light strike a photodiode, they have a tendency to knock electrons loose, causing an electric current to flow.
 The brighter the light, the stronger the electric current.
-The current can then be measured to return the illuminance of the light example: Light Sensors
+The current can then be measured to return the illuminance of the light ex: Light Sensors (Wai Li 1984).

 ### 2.1.2 Static and Dynamic Behavior